Multimodal Subspace Support Vector Data Description: Background and related work

 \subsection{One-class classification}

-In one-class classification, the parameters of the model are estimated using data from the positive class only because data from the other classes is either not available at all or it is too diverse in nature to be modeled statistically \cite{khante2017learning}.
-The positive class is also called target class and the data from the other classes which is not available during training is called negative, or outlier class.
-For example, a unimodal biometric system uses a single biometric trait for verification or identification \cite{oloyede2016unimodal}.
+In one-class classification, the parameters of the model are estimated using data from the positive class only because data from the other classes are either not available at all or it is too diverse in nature to be modeled statistically \cite{kefi2019novel}.
+The positive class is also called the target class, and the data from the other classes, which are not available during training, is called negative, or an outlier class.
+For example, a unimodal biometric system uses a single biometric trait for verification or identification \cite{raghavendra2018improved}.

 Support Vector Data Description (SVDD) \cite{tax2004support} is among the most widely used one-class classification methods used for anomaly detection and other related applications.
-SVDD obtains a spherical boundary around a the target data which can be made flexible by using kernel trick.
-The obtained boundary is used to detect outliers during the test, i.e., anything inside the closed boundary is classified as target class and otherwise as outlier.
+SVDD obtains a spherical boundary around target data which can be made flexible by using the kernel trick.
+The obtained boundary is used to detect outliers during the test, i.e., anything inside the closed boundary is classified as a target class and otherwise as an outlier.
 The Lagrangian of SVDD is given as follows

-where $\mathbf{x}$ is the input target training data and maximizing \eqref{origSVDD} gives a set of $\alpha_i$ corresponding to each instance.
-Instances with $\alpha \ge 0$ define the data description.
-Other representative one-class classification method is One-Class Support Vector Machine (OC-SVM) \cite{scholkopfu1999sv}.
+where $\mathbf{x}_i$ is the input target training instance and maximizing \eqref{origSVDD} gives a set of $\alpha_i$ corresponding to each instance.
+The instances with $\alpha_i \ge 0$ define the data description.
+Other common one-class classification method is One-Class Support Vector Machine (OC-SVM) \cite{scholkopfu1999sv}.